 The committee considers all personnel matters that arise.
-They have been responsible for reviewing the staffing structure and are also responsible for finances and budget.
+They are responsible for reviewing the staffing structure and are also responsible for finances and budget.

-They are responsible for monitoring the budget and ensuring that spending always has an impact on the children’s learning.
-The Committee ensures that the school buildings are kept in good repair.
+They monitor the budget and ensure that spending always has an impact on the children’s learning.
+The committee ensures that the school buildings are kept in good repair.
 Examples of this include playground works and complying with the requirements of the Disability Discrimination Act.

 School Effectiveness Committee

-This committee has the task of reviewing the curriculum that is being taught in the school ensuring that the children are learning and progressing.
+This committee has the task of reviewing the curriculum that is being taught in the school, ensuring that all pupils are learning and progressing.
 During the year the committee reviews school policies.

-Within the committees, working parties are often formed to review particular items.
-At present, a working party is reviewing the school’s data.
-This is when the school evaluates its strengths and weaknesses.
-During the year the Headteacher has her performance reviewed by members of the Governing Body assisted by an external advisor.
+Within the committees, working parties are often formed to review specific items.
+At present, a working party is reviewing school data to evaluate strengths and weaknesses.
+During the year the Headteacher has her performance reviewed by members of the Governing Body, assisted by an external advisor.

 I hope this information is interesting and helps you to understand who we are and what the Governing Body does for your child and their school.

-Please remember if you have a concern about your child’s time at school then the correct route to express these concerns is with the class teacher or the head.
+If you have a concern about your child please speak to your child’s class teacher or the head teacher.
 Usually, any problems are resolved without the involvement of the Governing Body.

 Governing Body Statement of Behaviour Principles

 We believe that everyone involved with our school community has rights and responsibilities to ensure that teaching and learning take place effectively.
-This includes Governors, staff, children and parents.
-As Governors, we share the responsibility of ensuring high standards of behaviour on the part of adults and children alike.
+This includes governors, staff, pupils and parents.
+As governors, we share the responsibility of ensuring high standards of behaviour.
 Our duty of care encompasses the promotion of behaviour which is positive, reflects our school values and underpins the safety and security of the learning environment.

 Our values include: